In some cases, we earn commissions from affiliate links in our posts.

 Brideshead Revisited – In the years between the two world wars, an aristocratic English family struggles to deal with family problems and a crumbling estate.
 This classic has been both a 2008 movie and a 1981 TV series, and their popularity means you can view them in a variety of ways.
 TV Series: Streaming, DVD.
 Movie: Streaming, DVD, DVD 3-pack British Romance Collection.
 You can also purchase the Evelyn Waugh Novel.

 Victoria – The new ITV series about the early life of Queen Victoria features Castle Howard quite prominently in the first episode.
-You can read more about the home’s appearance on their website, or you can buy the DVD series and watch it yourself.
+You can read more about the home's appearance on their website, or you can buy the DVD series and watch it yourself.
+You can also watching it streaming here.

 A Final Note